 Our ratings of hardware stores, shown on our Ratings Tables, show how

-Bay Area stores stack up for quality and price.
+Boston area stores stack up for quality and price.

-prices at several area independent stores.
+local chain Rockys Ace Hardware and several area independent stores.

 Among the independents, we found big store-to-store price variation.
 Prices